GitScorz/bluesky-documentation/docs/getting-started/installation.md

 - bs_radio
 - bs_ui

-Once the modules are installed, you need to setup the convars a `.cfg` file.
+Once the modules are installed & builded, you need to setup the convars a `.cfg` file.

 Read more about convars [**here**](convars.md).